logicalclocks/machine-learning-api/docs/index.md

 ## Issues

-For general questions about the usage of Hopsworks and the Feature Store please open a topic on [Hopsworks Community](https://community.hopsworks.ai/).
+For general questions about the usage of Hopsworks Machine Learning please open a topic on [Hopsworks Community](https://community.hopsworks.ai/).

 Please report any issue using [Github issue tracking](https://github.com/logicalclocks/machine-learning-api/issues).